ompl/ompl/doc/dox/optimizationObjectivesTutorial.md

 ## Specifying a new objective (part 2): maximize minimum clearance

 Now we'll implement an objective which will require a lot more tinkering with the rest of the methods in `OptimizationObjective`.
 This objective attemps to _maximize the minimum path clearance_; that is, the cost of a given path is only a function of the closest distance between the path and an obstacle.
+This objective has already been implemented for you as `ompl::base::MaximizeMinClearanceObjective`, but we'll walk you through your own implementation of it.

 Here's the interface of our new objective, `MaximizeMinClearance`:
 ~~~{.cpp}